 Welcome!

 Hi there!
-I’m Jinglin Jian (简靖琳), a second-year master’s student in Information Sciences at UIUC.
-Since the fall of 2023, I had the oppotunity to work with Professor Haohan Wang at UIUC.
-I hold a B.S. in Educational Technology from Beijing Normal University, where I contributed as a research assistant in Professor Jingjing Zhang’s lab.
-Also, I earned a double bachelor’s degree in Economics from Peking University.
+I’m Jinglin Jian (简靖琳), a recent master graduate from UIUC.
+I’m thrilled to have been admitted to the PhD program at Scripps Research Institute by the beautiful ocean 🏖️ at San Diego, CA. Since 2023, I studied at the School of Information Sciences at UIUC, where I had the opportunity to work with Professor Haohan Wang.
+Previously, I received a bachelor’s degree in a computer-related field from Beijing Normal University, where I contributed as a research assistant in Professor Jingjing Zhang’s lab.
+Additionaly, out of personal interest, I also earned a second bachelor’s degree in Economics from Peking University.

 Publications and Conferences